Bang Rachan: Historical revisionism

 Original seal of Sing Buri province, designed by Thai Fine Arts Department in 1940, depicted an image of the camp of Bang Rachan.

 In 1765, Burmese armies of the Konbaung kingdom entered Siam.
 Burmese accounts describe the invasion as having a deliberate and predetermined ambition, credited to King Mang Ra (Hsinbyushin).
 Other sources and analysts of the period, most notably Damrong Rajanubhab, the father of Thai history, consider this to be historical revisionism and believe that the Burmese did not initially invade with the intention of permanent conquest nor with any successful campaign on Ayutthaya itself.

 The Burmese forces encountered little resistance from the Siamese people and had advanced close to Ayutthaya, but hesitated to attack due to their uncertainty regarding the strength of the enemy forces they would have to face.
 There was much raiding of the surrounding countryside as well as a policy the Burmese had implemented where they had taken all the rice paddies from the villages to feed their armies and demanded all the women from the villages they raided, thus eventually a policy which provoked the Siamese people into resistance.

-The beginning of the resistance and the first notable accounts of Bang Rachan occurred when a group of Siamese Warriors from various villages—notably Sibuathong, Pho Krap and Pho Thale—led by Nai Ten, Nai Chote, Nai In, Nai Muang, Nai Thong Kao and Nai Dok Mai, who regularly lured a group of Burmese soldiers into the forest with the promise of rescuing women who were held captive and then eventually turning upon them, killing most of the Burmese soldiers along the way.
+The beginning of the resistance and the first notable accounts of Bang Rachan occurred when a group of Siamese Warriors from various villages—notably Sibuathong, Pho Krap and Pho Thale—led by Nai Jan nuad keao, Nai Chote, Nai In, Nai Muang, Nai Thong Maen, Nai Taen and Nai Dok Gaew, who regularly lured a group of Burmese soldiers into the forest with the promise of rescuing women who were held captive and then eventually turning upon them, killing most of the Burmese soldiers along the way.
 After their tactics and strategies were eventually predicted by the remaining Burmese soldiers at their camps, they retreated to Bang Rachan, where most of the population of the villages of Mueang Wiset Chaichan, Mueang Sing and Mueang San had fled.

 Bang Rachan is described as being ideally a defensible village.
 A place where foodstuffs were plentiful, a village on high ground and difficult for the enemies to raid.
 In addition to its ideal position and its swelling numbers of warriors, Bang Rachan had at this point approximately 400 warriors.
-They had eleven leaders (Nai Thong Min, Nai Panreuang, Nai Thong Saeng Yai, Nai Chan Nuad Keao, Nai Ten, Nai Chote, Nai In, Nai Muang, Nai Thong Kao, Nai Dok Mai and Nai Khun Sun) and had worked together on making fortifications for the village.
+They had eleven leaders (Nai Thong Maen, Pun Reuang, Nai Thong Saeng Yai, Nai Jan Nuad Keao, Nai Taen, Nai Chote, Nai In, Nai Muang, Nai Thong Kao, Nai Dok Gaew and Khun Sarn) and had worked together on making fortifications for the village.
 A Buddhist monk called Thammachote had also been invited into the village monastery where he was held in great respect by the villagers.
 The villagers believed him to have great powers and knowledge of spells, charms, and incantations.